 - pinch of sea salt

-- Sweetener: 2 tablespoons honey, maple syrup, coconut sugar, stevia, monk fruit extract, etc (use more or less depending on your preference)
+- Sweetener: 2 tablespoons honey, maple syrup, coconut sugar, 1 date, a little stevia, monk fruit extract, etc (use more or less of each, depending on your preference)

 - Thickener: ¼ teaspoon Vital Proteins grass fed gelatin (with the green lid)